tradingview/rest_integrations_docs/source/FAQ.rst

 Is the `/quotes`_ endpoint required?
 Or do you have your own sources of quotes for securites?
    This method is optional, but highly required.
-It is needed to display your quotes directly in the :ref:`Order Ticket<section-uielements-orderticket>`.
+It is needed to display your quotes directly in the :ref:`Order Ticket<trading-ui-orderticket>`.
 This will reduce the chance of order execution at prices other than what the user sees.

 Are requests for quotes coming from the client or from the server?
    Requests to the `/quotes`_ going from the client, requests to the `/streaming`_ going from the server.
 The broker should stream quotes to the `/streaming`_ for the server and simultaneously send them separately to each client in the response to the `/quotes`_ requests.

 ..
 Depth
 .. .....